-As the nation wrestles against the economy's downturn, about 150,000 workers in the UK are taking voluntary redundancy or being made redundant every three months.
+As the nation continues to wrestle against the economy's difficulties, about 130,000 workers in the UK are taking voluntary redundancy or being made redundant every three months (as at October 2013).

-It will also offer some clarity for employers, employee representatives and employees about what the law says on collective redundancy (where 20 or more employees may lose their jobs within a 90-day period at a single establishment), the impact of case law and what common sense recommends.
+In the meantime, the Acas Advisory booklet - Handling large-scale (collective) redundancies [508kb] will offer some clarity for employers, employee representatives and employees where 20 or more employees may lose their jobs, the impact of case law and what common sense recommends.

 Research commissioned by Acas focuses on a crucial part of downsizing and restructuring often overlooked and misunderstood by employers - the roles of the people who break the bad news about job losses and help shape how the company will look and operate afterwards.